zabuto/social-links/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000) or the mentioned port if 5000 is already in use.
+Navigate to [localhost:5000](http://localhost:5000) or the mentioned port if 5000 is already taken.
 You should see the app running.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.